BBaysinger/bb-portfolio/deploy-lagoon/docs/lagoon-lifecycle.md

 _Renamed from prior Blue-Green lifecycle on 2025-11-18._

+> Status: prototype/paused.
+This document describes a prior Lagoon/blue-green design; referenced scripts/flags may not exist in the current repo.

 This document is the canonical runbook and reference for the instance lifecycle powering zero/near‑zero downtime deployments of BB-Portfolio using the Lagoon strategy.
 It describes roles, tagging, promotion, rollback, retention, and operational safety controls.

 ---